On your Windows Computer:

 Save will allow you to save to a jpg file.

-Email will open a new email with just the snip attached.
+Email will open a new email (not for Gmail users) with just the snip attached.

 On your Mac Computer: